siraj-ulhaq/Exercise-Sheet-Solutions/README.md

-# MATH10111
+# MATH10111/MATH10212
-Typeset LaTeX solutions for MATH10111 Exercise sheets
+This repo contains some typeset solutions for exercise sheets i've made using LaTeX